How to Officiate Weddings in New Orleans

 The Orleans Parish (Louisiana is the only U.S. state that does not have counties, but parishes) requires that officiants submit a form in person or via mail with a copy of the officiant’s driver’s license and ordination certificate.

 The fastest and easiest way to register with the New Orleans Parish Clerk's office is to order your Louisiana Minister Ordination Package.
-Your package includes everything you need for successfull registration including your official ministry credentials and the "Louisiana Marriage Officiant Registration Affidavit".
+Your package includes all the required documentation that you will need for successfull registration including your official ministry credentials and the "Louisiana Marriage Officiant Registration Affidavit".

 Getting ordained as an AMM minister is the easy part.
 Your next step is to prepare for the wedding ceremony.
 For first-time officiants, our wedding training pages are a great resource for learning everything you need to know to perform your first wedding ceremony.